e1ixyz/ReportSystem/README.md

 # ReportSystem (Velocity)

-A modern, staff-friendly reporting and triage system for [Velocity](https://velocitypowered.com/) proxies.
+A modern, staff-friendly reporting and system for [Velocity](https://velocitypowered.com/) proxies.

 It captures player chat context, supports dynamic report types, stacks duplicate reports, and provides a rich in-chat and web-based UI for staff.
 The plugin is actively maintained and built for performance, usability, and configurability.